-Many families avoid having tough talks about what will happen as parents age.
-When the topic does come up, you may find there’s an unspoken assumption that you’ll move mom or dad in with you at some point.
+Many families avoid having tough talks about what will happen as their parents age.
+When the topic does come up, you may find that there’s an unspoken assumption that you’ll move Mom or Dad in with you at some point.

 It is important to bring these concerns and questions out in the open before a health event forces a hasty decision.
 By considering the financial and emotional costs ahead of time, both you and your parent will be in a better position to make an informed—rather than purely emotional—decision.
 Here are tips to keep in mind.